Menu

 What is the STX campus mentioned on the site?

 The STX campus reference points to the St. Croix Resilience Campus effort associated with the Vetted Patriots side of the mission.
-It gives the public model a concrete veteran-support buildout story instead of leaving the community-work share abstract.
+It gives the public story a concrete veteran-support buildout instead of leaving the community-work share abstract.
 Lift4Love references it in the About page and the Partners page, and the external project reference is vettedpatriots.org/campus.

 Why does Lift4Love talk about both Huntsman and Vetted Patriots?